Cypto-currency Bitcoin remains an intriguing option for online poker players.

 5. PL: Bitcoin is becoming an important option in the online poker world for players concerned about Gov. oversight/seizures/regulation - have you ever tried playing online poker, do you see it as a viable solution?

-John Light: I have never played online poker myself, but know several people who make a living playing poker online.
+John Light: I have never played online poker for real money myself, but know several people who make a living playing poker online.
 They've had to move out of the U.S. in order to continue making their living due to the laws here.

 Bitcoin would be a great solution for the online/ mobile gaming industry for several reasons: